Solihull Sound Collective

 About the programme

-Solihull Sound Collective programme is now in its fourth year and well established, with a proven and repeated positive impact on the young people that have been involved through either open access and/or targeted pathways.
+Solihull Sound Collective programme is now in its fifth year and well established, with a proven and repeated positive impact on the young people that have been involved through targeted referral pathways form Solihull Youth Justice Team.

 Aims of the Programme